gpo/grassroots/docs/vision.md

 There are great CRMs at a reasonable price point.
 There are great social media tools at a reasonable price point.
-There are no great canvasing tools at reasonable price points.
+There are no great canvassing tools at reasonable price points.
-Some quotes we're received have been in the high 100's of thousands per year which is outsite our budget.
+Some quotes we're received have been in the high 100's of thousands per year which is outside our budget.

-## This is a hail marry
+## This is a Hail Mary

 We're unsure if this will be adopted by the GPO.
 The GPO is still completing a needs analysis and continues to evaluate possible vendors.
-But we had a volunteer who was ready to work on this project and even if it didn't end up getting used.
+But we had a volunteer who was ready to work on this project even if it didn't end up getting used.